 Pinched Fingers

-Pinched fingers occur when the fingers, thumb, and palm are held too closely together, leading to stiff and unnatural hand and arm movements.
+Pinched fingers occur when the fingers, thumb, and palm are held too close together, resulting in stiff and unnatural hand and arm movements.
 This can break the visual lines that dancers strive to create, detracting from the energy and overall aesthetic of the performance.

 Dancers should practice maintaining a slight space between their fingers to avoid pinched fingers, which improves the aesthetic quality of the dance and allows ballet dancers to perform more fluid, expressive hand movements.